Diana Walczak: Career

 For the U.S. Department of Commerce, Diana authored a paper called Encompassing Education.
 This is about her vision of the future of education and the technology that goes into it.
 She has served on the board of directors of the Norman Rockwell Museum and currently serves on the board of directors of Images Cinema and Greylock ABC.
 Diana has directed numerous live-action short films under the name Harmless Little Bunny Productions including a short shot in Kenya, Haiti, the Dominican Republic, and most recently, Morocco, for World Connect.

+In 2015, Walczak was a featured guest at Kingvention, an annual convention in London celebrating the life and career of Michael Jackson.

 Personal life

 Diana Walczak loves improvising in visual arts, music, yoga and fitness, and food preparation.